 Introduction

-Walk into any traditional South Asian kitchen and you will almost certainly find two things: a jar of cumin seeds (jeera / zeera) and a jar of fennel seeds (saunf).
-These two spices have been trusted companions in Ayurvedic and Unani medicine for thousands of years — and their infused waters are among the most widely consumed herbal drinks on the planet.
+Walk into any traditional South Asian kitchen and you will find them both.
+A jar of cumin seeds (jeera or zeera).
+A jar of fennel seeds (saunf).
+These two spices have been used in Ayurvedic and Unani medicine for thousands of years.

-For the complete guide to cumin’s full range of benefits, nutrition, and uses, see our comprehensive guide to cumin (Jeera / Zeera) benefits, nutrition, and traditional uses.
-For the full fennel picture, visit our complete guide to fennel seeds (Saunf) benefits, nutrition, and traditional uses.
+For the full story on each spice, see our complete guide to cumin (Jeera / Zeera) benefits and nutrition and our complete guide to fennel seeds (Saunf) benefits and nutrition.

 Cumin Water — Names Around the World